peterhinch/micropython-msgpack/README.md

  5. `ALoader(fp, **options)` Asynchronous unpack of data from a `StreamReader`.
  See [section 7](./README.md#7-asynchronous-use).

 The options are discussed below.
-Most are rather specialised.
+Most are rather specialised - the principal use case being exchanging data with non-Python targets.

 ## 4.1 Load options